Fire Rescue Victoria Ranks

 Note: Nothing contained in this post is to imply any endorsement from Fire Rescue Victoria or its representatives.

-Fire Rescue Victoria is a newly established fire and rescue service to meet Victoria’s evolving need for dynamic fire danger response.
+Fire Rescue Victoria is a recently established fire and rescue service to meet Victoria’s evolving need for dynamic fire danger response.
 It started on July the 1st 2020 and is part of the Fire Service Reforms in Victoria.
 [1]

 The organisation employs career firefighters along with technical and corporate staff.
 It works closely with the